omanduj/Dinner-Box-Docker/README.md

 The following url is used to issue tokens for users who wish to use the random selector of local restaurants functionality:
 >http://127.0.0.1:8000/token/
 >![token](https://user-images.githubusercontent.com/44513190/149452930-b8b628de-25d7-4cfc-8ab5-626a1a7b6f7f.png)

+In order to execute predefined tests enter the corresponding directory (food_proj/food_app) run the following command in the command line:

+python manage.py test